Social Media Guidelines

 Do No Harm

 Do not let your Internet social networking do harm to Clarkson College or to yourself, whether you’re navigating those networks on the job or off.

 If the content of your message would not be acceptable for face-to-face conversation, over the telephone, or in another medium, it will not be acceptable for a social networking site.
 Ask yourself, would I want to see this published in the newspaper or posted on a billboard tomorrow or 10 years from now?

 Be Aware of Liability

-The line between professional and personal business is sometimes blurred: Be thoughtful about your posting’s content and potential audiences.
-Be honest about your identity.
+The line between professional and personal business is sometimes blurred; be thoughtful about your posting’s content and potential audiences and be honest about your identity.
 In personal posts, you may identify yourself as a Clarkson College faculty, staff, student or community member.
 However, please be clear that you are sharing your views as an individual, not as a representative of Clarkson College.
 If you identify yourself as a member of the Clarkson College community, ensure your profile and related content are consistent with how you wish to present yourself to colleagues.

 Be a Valued Member

 If you join a social network, make sure you are contributing valuable insights.
 Don’t hijack the discussion and redirect by posting self-/organizational-promoting information.
 Self-promoting behavior is viewed negatively and can lead to you being banned from websites or groups.